 For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.(James 2:10) KJV

-The levels of hell are not, as Dante Alighieri envisioned in Inferno, successively worse torments for progressively worse sin.
+The levels of hell are not, as Dante Alighieri envisioned, successively worse torments for progressively worse sin.
 This is utterly ridiculous given that, in the eyes of God, sin is sin.
 As far as God concerned there’s no difference: everyone is a sinner.
 The only difference is between those who know God and those who don’t.
 In the Old Testament knowing God was to have faith in the God of Abraham, Isaac and Jacob.
 In the New Testament, our time, we know God by believing in Jesus Christ.

 It’s What We Would Expect